 We’ve highlight the Tesla Model X, because two of our clients have recently bought them outright.
 With a list price of £80,000 this performance beast has versions which can hit a maximum speed of 155 mph and a staggering 0 to 62 in 2.9 seconds.

-Currently 100% capital allowances are available when a business buys a motor car with CO2 emissions of no more than 50 grams per kilometre and legislation has been passed to continue the tax relief until 2021.
+Currently 100% capital allowances are available when a business buys a motor car with CO2 emissions of no more than 50 grams per kilometre and according to HMRC’s Agent Updates this will continue until 2025.